How old do I have to be?

 For the 2015 season, there were 7 teams in the MSBL National (Sunday morning 9am-12) division, 7 teams in the MSBL American (Sunday afternoon 1:30-4:30pm) division, and 9 teams in the 35 and over MABL Mountain Division (Tues / Thurs Nights 7-10 pm).

 Team manager fee – $260 (Managers receive $10 per game refund if stats are entered within 10 days of each game)

 Playing in multiple divisions – $235 each additional team

-Fees cover league expenses which include umpire and field fees, baseballs, hats, and insurance. $26 of the fee goes to MSBL National, and also pays for “Hardball” magazine which is the quarterly publication of MSBL.
-Team managers get a reduced fee as compensation for the time and effort it takes to run a team.
+Fees cover league expenses which include umpire and field fees, baseballs, and insurance. $26 of the fee goes to MSBL National, and also pays for “Hardball” magazine which is the quarterly publication of MSBL.
+Team managers get a reduced fee if they enter game stats within 10 days of each game.

 Uniform costs are additional, and vary from team to team.
 Most teams have major-league style/quality uniforms.